morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 If something goes wrong, read what you just typed and the error message.
 Some things to know: _arity_ refers to how many arguments (i.e. inputs) a function is supposed to take.
 Sometimes Clojure will say that it cannot convert, or cast, one type of thing to another.
 That probably means that you are putting in a wrong type of an argument into a function (for instance, a name instead of a number).

 Most errors will just spit out an error message at you and let you try typing in another command.
-But some errors can confuse clojure beyond the point of no return.
-When this happens, clojure won't give you back the prompt (this thing: `clojurebridge-turtle.walk=> `).
+But some errors can confuse Clojure beyond the point of no return.
+When this happens, Clojure won't give you back the prompt (this thing: `clojurebridge-turtle.walk=> `).
 If this happens, you will have to click `Run with REPL` and `Reolod`.
-Unfortunatly, this means that all the movenments that you have made with your turtles will be lost :(
+Unfortunately, this means that all the movements that you have made with your turtles will be lost :(

 If you are getting an error and can't figure out what's wrong, ask one of the mentors.
 After a while you will learn common mistakes, and will be able to fix things easily.